-Prince William County recognizes the integral role outdoor pursuits, recreation, wildlife and nature conservation play in the community by enriching the quality of life, influencing leisure time and contributing to the quality of clean air, water and natural beauty of the environment.
-As a community of choice, the County provides an oasis of outdoor sports, wildlife and nature conservation, with golf, camping, hiking, horseback riding, fishing and boating are the most popular leisure time activities.
+Prince William County boasts the largest protected natural area in the Greater Washington, D.C. metropolitan region with over 16,000 acres.
+The County recognizes the integral role outdoor pursuits, recreation, wildlife and nature conservation play in the community by enriching the quality of life, influencing leisure time and contributing to the quality of clean air, water and natural beauty of the environment.
+As a community of choice, the County provides an oasis of outdoor sports, wildlife and nature conservation, with golf, camping, hiking, horseback riding, fishing and boating as the most popular leisure time activities.

 Collectively, the County is home to some 24,000 acres of parkland with 70 County parks, 33 miles of maintained trails, two state parks –Conway Robinson Memorial State Forest and Leesylvania State Park, one state Wildlife Management Area (Merrimac Farm), two National Park Service (NPS)-managed parks – Prince William Forest and National Battlefield Park (Manassas), as well as the NPS-managed Potomac Heritage National Scenic Trail.
 There are two National Wildlife Refuges (NWR) along the Potomac River - Occoquan Bay NWR and Featherstone NWR, both managed by the US Fish and Wildlife Service.